Let us help you choose the best equipment to meet your needs!

 Motorized pallet truck (a.k.a.
 Walkie, Walkie-rider, Rider)

-Designed specifcally for manual handling of less-than-pallet-load quantities in racking.
-Man-up design has fixed forks attached which elevates the load and the operator to facilitate manual loading and unloading from racking.
+Designed specifically for manual handling of less-than-pallet-load quantities in racking.
+A man-up design has fixed forks attached which elevate the load and the operator to facilitate manual loading and unloading from racking.
 Order Selectors are very narrow aisles vehicles which operate in aisles of less than 6′.

 LP Liquid Propane.
 Advantages of using LP include minimal fumes (however heavy use indoors requires adequate ventilation), the ability to use both indoors and outdoors, and the ability to quickly change LP tanks.
 Commonly used in indoor/outdoor operations such as lumber yards.